MetaFFI/metaffi-root/add-new-language-support.md

 ## Host compiler (optional)

 To load entities in other languages, the user can use the MetaFFI API for its language/runtime.
-But in cases of large libraries, this would be a daugnting task.
-Therefore, the host compiler receives a MetaFFI IDL and generates the entities in that languages, where the implementations are stubs that use MetaFFI API to make the cross-call.
+But in cases of large libraries, this would be a daunting task.
+Therefore, the host compiler receives a MetaFFI IDL and generates the entities in that language, where the implementations are stubs that use MetaFFI API to make the cross-call.

 This keeps the cross-call completely transparent and leaves it "behind the scenes".

 ### Steps
-[ ] Implement or use guest compiler **library** in `sdk/compiler/[runtime-name]/host/` to generate MetaFFI IDL.
+[ ] Implement or use host compiler **library** in `sdk/compiler/[runtime-name]/host/` to generate MetaFFI IDL.
 Use the IDL Entities in `sdk/idl_entities/[runtime-name]/` to construct the IDL.

 [ ] More information in [sdk/compiler/compiler_doc.md](sdk/compiler/compiler_doc.md)

 [ ] Unit-test information in [sdk/compiler/compiler_tests_doc.md](sdk/compiler/compiler_tests_doc.md)

 [ ] In the plugin directory/repository, implement [sdk/compiler/compiler_plugin_interface.h](sdk/compiler/compiler_plugin_interface.h) using `idl_entities` and `compiler` in `[plugin-directory]/compiler/`.